Changissnz/selfinterest/README.md

 truthful enough in cases of deception, and the use of this kernel as the base to further action could very well inadvertently benefit the deceptive human being with or without their additional deceptive actions.
-And a human being's deception by action could lead to their innate appearance, received as information by another human being, becoming deceptive to that other human being.
+And a human being's deception by action could lead to their innate appearance, received as information by another human being, to be deceptive to that other human being.
 The term "innate", as used in this categorization, should not be interpreted strictly in a biological or visual sense, for as already elaborated on, the associations of social significance and inferred truths that can be attached to a human